 3.2.4.2 Front view.
-A three-quarter front view illustration in exploded form, indexing all major structural groups, shall be placed in Section I (F), Chapter 1 (A).
+A three-quarter front view illustration in exploded form, indexing all major structural groups, shall be placed in Chapter 1.

-3.2.4.3 Section I. Diagram(s) shall be provided in Section I identifying the airplane stations by number.
+3.2.4.3 Chapter 1.
+Diagram(s) shall be provided in Chapter 1 identifying the airplane stations by number.
 Numbers shall be identified with the stations by use of connecting lines.

 3.2.4.4 Major structural groups.
-The manual shall include an illustration of each major structural group in the applicable repair section.
+The manual shall include an illustration of each major structural group in the applicable repair chapter.
 This illustration shall be indexed to show the location of the repair index of each component.
-Component repair index illustrations shall be coded and an accompanying table shall indicate, as applicable, the index number, major or subassembly drawing number, description, size, gage, material, heat treatment, and reference to the repair illustrations.
+Component repair index illustrations shall be coded and an accompanying table shall indicate, as applicable, the index number, major or subassembly drawing number, description, size, gauge, material, heat treatment, and reference to the repair illustrations.